ec363/parsleyapp/inst/md/guide.md

 Once the Raw Data has been uploaded, follow the instructions to upload a Metadata file:

 > **Metadata:** Upload a metadata file.
-This should include a 'well' column in 'A1->H12' format.
+For tidy format metadata files, include a 'well' column in 'A1->H12' format.
+To skip metadata addition, choose 'Skip Metadata'.

 Metadata files are simple files you can create in Excel or a similar application, in which you add any and all variables necessary for your downstream data analysis.
 If you're using an existing software package, the software should specify which variables are required in your parsed data.

+Parsley accepts metadata in 2 formats: **tidy** format and **matrix** format. **Tidy format is recommended for metadata.**

-There are few rules for how to create Metadata files, but they are strict:
+**Tidy format Metadata:** There are few rules for how to create tidy Metadata files, but they are strict:

 - Metadata files should be prepared in a 'tidy data' format.
 This means the **data should be arranged in columns, where each column represents a variable and where the variable name for each column is located in the first row of that column**.
 - **Metadata must contain a column called ‘well’ that contains entries in the format ‘A1’ to ‘H12’ to specify well positions in a 96-well plate.** This is because 'well' is the column that will be used for joining the data to the metadata: without 'well' this joining action will fail.
 All other columns are optional and will depend on downstream requirements.
 For example, for plate reader calibration with [FPCountR](https://github.com/ec363/fpcountr), the metadata requires at a minimum the additional columns: ‘instrument’, ‘channel_name’, ‘calibrant’, ‘replicate’, ‘mw_gmol1’, ‘dilution’ and ‘volume’.